advancedAgritek-BB/coinTrader2.0/README.md

    `Symbol -- entry -- unrealized PnL`.
    The program prints "Bot running..." before the [Monitor] lines.
    Before trading begins the bot performs a full market scan to populate its caches.
-Progress is logged and, when `telegram.status_updates` is enabled, sent to your Telegram chat.
+Progress is logged and, when `telegram.bootstrap_updates` is enabled, sent to your Telegram chat.
    In dry-run mode order prices are pulled from the latest ticker.
 If the exchange fails to return a price the entry value from the trade log is used so profit calculations remain accurate.